srfoster/books/textbooks/coding_is_dead/raw.md

 * CIS110 -> Make memory/rehearsal front and center
+  - A/v -> Minimax?
+(Possibly with a warmup re: sound visualization...)
+    * Music Book - Crossover/Cross disciplinary
   - Recursion
   - Vlogging journey?
 Old outcomes are alt path?
 (But let them choose?)
 * Min/Max concepts: Come up with a concrete list of them for CS (ideally ones that span disciplines)